ChrisRem85/PanelAppAusDB/docs/create_Genelists.md

 ## Overview

-The GenesToGenelists converter scripts transform the consolidated genes.tsv file into specialized genelist files based on confidence levels.
+The GenesToGenelists converter scripts transform the consolidated genes.tsv file into specialized genelist files based on confidence levels and create a simple genelist with all unique ensembl_ids.
 These files are formatted for integration with external gene analysis tools and databases.

 ## Available Scripts